Application for 2024

-NOTE: If you do not have a summer job secured by the time your application is complete, go ahead and send in the application with a note about what jobs you have applied for, and keep us updated as you hear back from them.
+NOTE: If you do not have a summer internship secured by the time your application is complete, go ahead and send in the application with a note about what internships you have applied for, and keep us updated as you hear back from them.
+If you need some help in thinking about what internships are available and might be a good fit for you, feel free to fill out this inquiry form.
+If we have any ideas for you, we’ll pass them on as soon as we can.

 Any application received within these dates will be accepted only if there is space in the program.

-have secured (or are on your way to securing) a summer job/internship in Washington, D.C.
+Someone who has secured (or is on their way to securing) a summer job/internship in Washington, D.C.

 Muslim organizations, foreign embassies, or organizations serving predominantly Muslim populations are disfavored

 NOTE: It is your responsibility to secure your daytime job/internship.
 MPSN does not place applicants into daytime jobs.
 Our Fellowship is designed to support those already motivated to work in public service.
-We encourage you to secure a job that suits your career goals as early as possible, as the most prestigious summer internships are usually filled in the fall or early spring.
+We encourage you to secure a job that suits your career goals as early as possible, as the most prestigious summer internships are usually filled by the end of January.
+If you have applied to an internship but have not yet heard a response and would like help, we sometimes can assist through our alumni network.
+If you would like such assistance, feel free to mention it in your application.

 A completed MPSN application includes: